Guide to Koi Stress Treatment, Symptoms & Causes (2022 Guide)

 One of the first things you’ll notice in a stressed koi is likely a change in behaviour, with the most common being koi becoming lethargic, hiding, or refusing to take food.
 All these signs could point to stress, as a stressed fish tends to break away from the group and seek shelter.
 You may see them swimming slowly around the deepest point of your pond, or even hidden under a fish shelter or plants.
 These are places they probably feel the safest, and they’re retreating here to try to relax away from everything going on.
-For this same reason you may not even see you koi during feeding time, as they’ll probably prefer eating when you’re not around when it’s quieter.
-These type of symptoms could point to changes in water quality, a predator problem, or just be related to a new fish in a new pond that needs time to become more confident!
+For this same reason, you may not even see your koi during feeding time, as they’ll probably prefer eating when you’re not around when it’s quieter.
+These types of symptoms could point to changes in water quality, a predator problem, or just be related to a new fish in a new pond that needs time to become more confident!

 2) Changes in physical appearance

 Koi are known for their vibrant and vivid color patterns, and a stressed fish will gradually become more dull in appearance.
 As well as this, a fish which is subject to predators may have injuries, torn scales, or damaged fins.
 If your suspect a predator could be the cause of the stress, sometimes it’s best to carefully net your fish to the surface and give them a check.
 This can be done with a gentle koi sock net for maximum comfort, and may be necessary if they’re injured and require treatment.

 Parasites and illness will also cause a change in both appearance and behaviour, with problems such as flukes, tapeworms, and bacterial infections being common stress inducers.
 These are all difficult to identify, but since most treatments for parasites and infections are very safe, they can be given at any time you suspect a problem may be occurring.
 Often koi keepers like to treat for both parasites and infections at the end of Autumn and the start of Spring for the best hibernation/torpor and start to the year.